-Henna, or Lawsonia Inermis, is a small bush that grows in tropical and subtropical areas.
+Henna, or Lawsonia Inermis, is a bush that grows in tropical and subtropical areas.
 This plant is a natural dye pigment which gives the skin orange to maroon tones.

 The final color we get varies according to the skin characteristics and another 3 criteria: